elvishew/xLog/README.md

         new LogConfiguration                                             // If LogConfiguration not specified, will use new LogConfiguration.Builder().build()
                 .Builder()                                               // The log configuration used when logging .tag("MY_TAG")                                           // Default: "XLOG"
-                .jsonFormatter(new DefaultJsonFormatter())               // Default: DefaultJsonFormatter
+                .t()                                                     // Enable thread info, disabled by default .st(1)                                                   // Enable stack trace info, disabled by default .b()                                                     // Enable border, disabled by default .jsonFormatter(new DefaultJsonFormatter())               // Default: DefaultJsonFormatter
                 .xmlFormatter(new DefaultXmlFormatter())                 // Default: DefaultXmlFormatter
-                .methodFormatter(new DefaultMethodFormatter())           // Default: DefaultMethodFormatter
                 .throwableFormatter(new DefaultThrowableFormatter())     // Default: DefaultThrowableFormatter
+                .threadFormatter(new DefaultThreadFormatter())           // Default: DefaultThreadFormatter
+                .stackTraceFormatter(new DefaultStackTraceFormatter())   // Default: DefaultStackTraceFormatter
+                .borderFormatter(new DefaultBoardFormatter())            // Default: DefaultBorderFormatter
                 .build(),
-        new AndroidPrinter(                                              // Print the log using android.util.Log, if no printer is specified, AndroidPrinter will be used by default new BorderConfiguration                                  // If BorderConfiguration not specified, will use new BorderConfiguration.Builder().enable(false).build()
-                        .Builder()                                       // The border configuration used to indicate the message
-                        .enable(true)                                    // Default: false
-                        .horizontalBorderChar('═')                       // Default: '═'
-                        .verticalBorderChar('║')                         // Default: '║'
-                        .borderLength(100)                               // Default: 100
-                        .build()
-        ),
-        new SystemPrinter(),                                             // Print the log using System.out.println, if not specified, will not be used new FilePrinter                                                  // Print the log to the file system, if not specified, will not be used
+        new AndroidPrinter(),                                            // Print the log using android.util.Log, if no printer is specified, AndroidPrinter will be used by default new SystemPrinter(),                                             // Print the log using System.out.println, if not specified, will not be used new FilePrinter                                                  // Print the log to the file system, if not specified, will not be used
                 .Builder("/sdcard/xlog/")                                // The path to save log file .fileNameGenerator(new DateFileNameGenerator())          // Default: ChangelessFileNameGenerator("log")
                 .backupStrategy(new FileSizeBackupStrategy(1024 * 1024)) // Default: FileSizeBackupStrategy(1024 * 1024)
-                .logFormatter(new DefaultLogFormatter())                 // Default: DefaultLogFormatter
+                .logFlattener(new DefaultLogFlattener())                 // Default: DefaultLogFlattener
                 .build()
 ```
 For android, a best place to do the initialization is [Application.onCreate()](http://developer.android.com/reference/android/app/Application.html#onCreate()).